Error estimates for approximations of nonhomogeneous nonlinear uniformly elliptic equations: The estimate between the solution of ( ) and solutions of ( ) with fixed coefficients.

 For the proof of Proposition \ref{compare to constant coef}, we first rescale to a ball of radius 1, where we double variables and then apply Lemma \ref{lem compare}.
 We will need to keep careful track of all the parameters once we double variables.
+In addition, in order to apply Lemma \ref{lem compare}, we will need to verify that the point $(x_a,y_a)$ at which the supremum in (\ref{double var lem}) is achieved is contained in the interior of $V\times V$.
 For this, we need the following lemma.
 Its proof is elementary and is provided in Appendix A.